graphql-aspnet/graphql-aspnet.github.io/docs/advanced/middleware.md

 -   `Query Execution Pipeline` : Invoked once per request this pipeline is responsible for validating the incoming package on the POST request, parsing the data and executing a query plan.
 -   `Field Execution Pipeline` : Invoked once per requested field, this pipeline attempts to generate the requested data by calling the various controller actions and property resolvers.
--   `Field Authorization Pipeline`: This pipeline can be invoked as part of query execution or field execution depending on your schema's configuration.
-It will perform field authorization checks for each field context.
+-   `Field Authorization Pipeline`: Ensures the user on the request can perform the action requested.
+This pipeline is invoked once for the whole query or for each field depending on your schema's configuration.

 ## Creating New Middleware